 At private four-year schools, average tuition and fees rose 26% over the last decade, while tuition plus fees at four-year public schools jumped 35% over the same period.

 In 1991, we signed the North American Tread Agreement, and many U.S. manufacturing companies moved to Mexico and overseas.
-The look and feel of work was changing and many boomers moved into management.
+The look and feel of work were changing, and many boomers moved into management.

 Time will tell.